faruk-cesur/Flappy-Bird-MVC-Game/README.md

 ---
-# The goal is to build this game with MVC Design Pattern
+# I developed a clone of the Flappy Bird game from scratch with to improve myself.
+I used MVC Design Pattern for it.
+I hope you like it :)
 - Articles about MVC Design Pattern =>
 [Reference Link 1](https://www.toptal.com/unity-unity3d/unity-with-mvc-how-to-level-up-your-game-development)
 [Reference Link 2](https://www.jacksondunstan.com/articles/3092)